 Graphing Mat Ideas

-Commercial mats (see ad on right column) come in durable vinyl and feature a blue 3 x 10 array on one side and a red 4 x 12 array on the reverse.
+Commercial mats are readily available and come in durable vinyl.
+Some feature a blue 3 x 10 array on one side and a red 4 x 12 array on the reverse.
 They provide a way to graph, count, sort, and compare real objects or pictures.

 Using Pocket Charts

-Pocket charts are also great for creating graphs with small real objects, such as graphing favorite toy cars or favorite colored smartie.
+Pocket charts are also great for creating graphs with other small real objects, such as graphing my favorite colored Smartie™.